 What Will You Learn?

-This course covers designing and implementing an EMP, starting with a determination of the pathogen of concern, based on raw materials and finished products.
+This environmental monitoring training course covers designing and implementing an EMP, starting with a determination of the pathogen of concern, based on raw materials and finished products.
 It uses cases studies and practical examples to show you how to conduct a thorough investigation to determine that the primary contamination source has been located and eliminated.

 On completion of the course, you will understand the important aspects of an EMP, including sampling and zones, data management and advanced investigation.
 You will be able to create a plan specific to your organization.